2023: The Good, The Bad, The Surprising, & The Disappointing

 Silo (Season 1)

-Most surprising within the show is episode 3 “Machines”, when the characters have to repair the generator that powers the entire silo.
-This episode is a masterclass in tension and suspense.
+One of the standout moments comes in Episode 3, "Machines", where the characters must repair the generator that powers the entire silo.
+It’s a masterclass in tension and suspense—easily one of the best episodes of the season.

 Honorable Mention